BW Story - Christiane Würtenberger

 A guided walk with ranger Florian Hoffmann is a revelation.
 We are amazed.
 We learn.
 We scramble.
 We feel.
 We smell.
 We can even taste the forest.
 In just five years, the natural landscape has changed dramatically.
 We humans are welcome guests in this world, and we can scarcely contain our amazement.
 A tree has fallen across the path.
 Before we climb over the trunk, we take a close look.
 Florian points out that there is a forest world "in miniature" living on the dead tree: lichen grows; rare fungi pop up; tiny mini fir trees push their way up into the light.
 And they call this dead wood!
 Everything lives in this nature park.
 As the old wood decays, it provides a home for new forest plants.

 When we set off through the undergrowth, the morning air is fresh and tingling.
 As we press on, the wilderness gets wilder.
 But nothing is threatening.
 What seems unusual at first glance soon looks just as it should.
 As Ranger Florian points out tiny details that are not in any hiking or nature guide, we begin to understand what real wilderness is all about.

-Soon this wonderful, unspoiled green world will be even more approachable.
-A new National Park Centre is opening at the Ruhestein mountain pass at the end of 2020.
+In June 2021, the new National Park Centre at the Ruhestein mountain opened, making this wonderful, unspoiled green world be even more perceptible.
 From the building’s foyer, visitors can take the skywalk through the tree tops, with panoramic views.
 A permanent multimedia exhibition explains to young and old about the development of this untamed, wild forest.
 And, with luck, I will meet Florian again for one of his walks.
 And I promise that I will remember all those facts about the fir and the spruce, and which smells of lemon and which smells of orange.